steadylearner/Steadylearner/post/rust-How to use datas to build sitemap with Rust Diesel.md

 So I thought that it would be better to find the solution at server side using **Rust** because I already use [Rust Diesel] to handle database.

 In this post, I will show you what I learnt from the process.
-I hope you already followed the previous post [Your first sitemap with Rust]
+I hope you already followed the previous post [Your first sitemap with Rust].

 <br />